GM ventures into China car-sharing with investment in app developer

 BEIJING U.S. automaker General Motors Co made its first investment in a Chinese car-sharing start up, the company said on Tuesday, as its attempt to reshape itself as a mobility solutions company spreads around the globe.

-A GM spokeswoman declined to disclose the size of the investment in Yi Wei Xing (Beijing) Technology Co Ltd, which developed Feezu, a car rental and car-sharing app.
+A GM spokeswoman declined to disclose the size of the investment in Yi Wei Xing (Beijing) Technology Co Ltd, which developed the car-rental and car-sharing app Feezu.

 "This cooperation is very important to our company to explore ride-sharing market in China," the spokeswoman said in an email to Reuters.
 "It is GM's first investment in a start-up in China related to urban mobility."